-- c Grievance Procedure - i Each state university shall establish and publish grievance procedures for use by faculty and staff in appealing employment decisions of the institution.
+- c Grievance Procedure - i Each state university shall establish and publish grievance procedures for use by faculty and staff in appealing suspension, termination, or dismissal decisions of the institution.
 The procedures shall provide the employee with notice of the action to be taken, the reasons for the action where appropriate, and an opportunity to be heard.
-A copy of all institutional grievance procedures shall be provided to the institution's general counsel for review prior to becoming effective. - ii The decision of the chief executive officer, or the chief executive officer's designee, concerning any grievance appealing employment decisions of the university shall be final and is not subject to further administrative review by any officer or committee of the university or by the Board of Regents.
+A copy of all institutional grievance procedures shall be provided to the institution's general counsel for review prior to becoming effective.
+No such procedure shall be required for probationary employees, temporary employees, employees who serve at the will or at the pleasure of the appointing authority, or any employee whose specific term of appointment is otherwise specified in their appointment letter. - ii The decision of the chief executive officer, or the chief executive officer's designee, concerning any grievance pursuant to paragraph i shall be final and is not subject to further administrative review by any officer or committee of the university or by the Board of Regents.